corndeladmin/DevOps-Deeper-Testing/playwright/Readme.md

 ## Now it's your turn

 A nice feature of Playwright is the ability to generate the code for your tests by interacting with a browser directly.
-Give that a go, and add a new test exploring the Playwright demo site <demo.playwright.dev/todomvc> by using the `codegen` option:
+Give that a go, and add a new test exploring [the Playwright demo site](https://demo.playwright.dev/todomvc) by using the `codegen` option:
 ```
-poetry run playwright codegen demo.playwright.dev/todomvc
+poetry run playwright codegen --target python-pytest demo.playwright.dev/todomvc
 ```

 E.g. create a test that: